noobskies/titan-531/memory-bank/activeContext.md

 - `useRestTimer` hook cleanly separates logic from UI
 - `setInterval` needs careful cleanup in `useEffect`

-**3. Navigation Flow:**

-- `PreWorkout` -> `ActiveWorkout` -> `WorkoutComplete` -> `Home` loop works well
-- Using `activeWorkout` state in context allows preserving session even if user navigates away temporarily

 ## Open Questions

-**For Phase 3:**
+**For Phase 3b:**

-- Database Schema: Should we use a relational structure (users -> cycles -> workouts) or a document-like structure (JSON columns)?
-- Sync Strategy: Optimistic UI updates with background sync, or blocking sync on critical actions?
+- Chart Library: Recharts vs Victory?
+(Leaning Recharts for React 19 compatibility)
+- Performance: How much historical data should we load at once for analytics?

 ## Context for Next Session

 **When resuming work, remember:**

-1. Phase 2b is fully complete.
-The app is usable for tracking workouts locally.
+1. Phase 3a is complete.
+The app now has a database schema and basic sync capability.
-2. Next major step is Phase 3 (Premium Features).
+2. Next step is Phase 3b (Analytics).
-3. Start by designing the Supabase schema in `techContext.md` or a new design doc.
+3. Start by installing `recharts` (checking docs first!) and building the analytics service.